*Use the left sidebar to navigate through this guide*

 Harvard College Writing Center

-Choosing a topic can be one of the hardest parts of preparing a speech.
+Choosing a topic can be one of the hardest parts of writing a paper.
 The resources listed here can help you:

 Check out this helpful video on choosing a topic from NCSU Libraries.